apache/pulsar/site2/docs/functions-deploying.md

 * You can run a [standalone cluster](getting-started-standalone.md) locally on your own machine
 * You can deploy a Pulsar cluster on [Kubernetes](deploy-kubernetes.md), [Amazon Web Services](deploy-aws.md), [bare metal](deploy-bare-metal.md), [DC/OS](deploy-dcos.md), and more

-If you're running a non-{% popover standalone %} cluster, you'll need to obtain the service URL for the cluster.
+If you're running a non-[standalone](reference-terminology.md#standalone) cluster, you'll need to obtain the service URL for the cluster.
 How you obtain the service URL will depend on how you deployed your Pulsar cluster.

 ## Command-line interface